GoodRx/apns-client/docs/intro.rst

     # Persistent connection for intensive messaging.
     # Keep reference to session instance in some class static/global variable,
-    # otherwise it will be garbage collected and all connections are closed.
+    # otherwise it will be garbage collected and all connections will be closed.
     session = Session()
     con = session.get_connection("push_sandbox", cert_file="sandbox.pem")